 CAUTION!
 Operating the sheeter when it is cold.
-Non-observance could result in property damage to the cutting units.
+Non-observance causes potentially serious damage to the cutting units.
 Observe a warm-up phase of one hour.
-Always only adjust the cutting knives when it is heated.
+The sheeter knives should only ever be adjusted when heated.
 Only operate the sheeter when it is heated.
-Here's how to proceed to adjust the format length.
-1 The maximum format length is 1016 mm.
-It is composed of the sheet and chip-out.
-Format length = sheet length + chip-out length.
-You can specify a maximum of one format length. i For a simple cut (without chip-out), only the upper cutting cylinder cuts.
+Here's how to proceed to adjust the format.
+The maximum format length is 2032 mm.
+It is composed of the number of sheets and the number of chip-outs.
+You can enter a maximum of 6 s and 6 chip-outs per format.
+(Due to the mechanical setting of the chip-out extraction, the length of the individual chip-outs must be equal, however).
+For a simple cut (without chip-out), only the upper cutting cylinder cuts.
 If working with chip-out, the lower cutting cylinder cuts the rear edge of the sheet in front and the upper cutting cylinder the front edge of the fol- lowing sheet and thus the chip-out.
-Therefore, you have to adjust the up- per cutting cylinder for the chip-out.
-Prerequisites These prerequisites must be fulfilled:The warm-up phase of one hour has been observed.All sensors are adjusted.
-Possible variants of the format adjustment Format adjustment of the control when cutting: Unprinted webs Printed webs with cutting position at the print mark.
-Printed webs with cutting position not at the print mark.
-Printed webs with chip-out.
+Therefore, you have to adjust the upper cutting cylinder for the chip-out.
+These prerequisites must be fulfilled: The warm-up phase of one hour has been observed.
+All sensors are adjusted.
+Here's how to set the format: 1) Go to the <format setting=""> menu.</format> 2) Press the <number of="" sheets=""> input field and enter the required number of sheets in the numeric input menu.</number> 3) Press the <number chip-outs="" of=""> input field and enter the required number of chip-outs in the numeric input menu.</number> 4) The corresponding number of sheets and chip-outs will then be displayed graphically.
+5) Press the corresponding input fields and enter the required lengths.
+6) Press the <inching> button.
+The cutting cylinders carry out a reference run</inching> 7) Continue pressing the <inching> button until 3 cutting cycles have been carried out.
+(Required control path until the correct cutting position has been reached).</inching> 8) Check the cut sheet and correct the cutting position as necessary.